Abbion/GalacticStrike/README.md

 # Galactic Strike
-Basic Space invaiders clone writen in Rust programming language.
+Basic Space Invaders clone writen in Rust programming language.

 ## How to play
 1. Open the project and build it.